 The Victorian Government is committed to designing the strategy with an understanding of the views of LGBTIQ+ Victorians and the broader Victorian community.

-A public consultation process was run between May and August 2020, with more than 750 contributions made by groups or individuals through virtual consultation sessions, survey submissions on the Engage Victoria website, and written submissions.
+A public consultation process was run between May and August 2020, with more than 750 people or groups having their say on what the strategy should include through virtual consultation sessions, survey submissions on the Engage Victoria website, and written submissions.
+A Discussion Paper helped inform these conversations.